 Apple responded to allegations of hidden services running on iOS devices with this knowledge base article.
 In it, they outlined three of the big services that I outlined in my talk.
 So again, Apple has, in a traditional sense, admitted to having backdoors on the device specifically for their own use.

 A backdoor simply means that it’s an undisclosed mechanism that bypasses some of the front end security to make access easier for whoever it was designed for (OWASP has a great presentation on backdoors, where they are defined like this).
-In the case of file relay (the biggest undisclosed service I’ve been barking about), backup encryption is being bypassed, as well as basic file system and sandbox permissions, and a separate interface is there to simply copy a number of different classes of files off the device upon request; something that iTunes (and end users) never touch.
+It’s an engineering term, not a Hollywood term.
+In the case of file relay (the biggest undisclosed service I’ve been barking about), backup encryption is being bypassed, as well as basic file system and sandbox permissions, and a separate interface is there to simply copy a number of different classes of files off the device upon request; something that iTunes (and end users) never even touch.
 In other words, this is completely separate from the normal interfaces on the device that end users talk to through iTunes or even Xcode.
 Some of the data Apple can get is data the user can’t even get off the device, such as the user’s photo album that’s synced from a desktop, screenshots of the user’s activity, geolocation data, and other privileged personal information that the device even protects from its own users from accessing.
 This weakens privacy by completely bypassing the end user backup encryption that consumers rely on to protect their data, and also gives the customer a false sense of security, believing their personal data is going to be encrypted if it ever comes off the device.

 Perhaps people misunderstand the term “backdoor” due to the stigma Hollywood has given them to absolutely mean a conspiracy with the NSA, but I have never accused these “hidden access methods” as being intended for anything malicious, or for government, and I’ve made repeated statements that I haven’t accused Apple of working with NSA.
 Sure, that’s possible… but there’s no evidence of that.
 That doesn’t mean, however that either our government or a foreign government can’t take advantage of backdoors to access the same information.
 This affects you on your local networks, but especially also when traveling internationally, going through customs, or in any other place where someone may have a privileged position to access your devices.
 The threat model I used in my paper was a government entity that has been found (via leaked documents) to penetrate a target’s desktop computer and then use that privileged position to penetrate the target’s iPhone, by enabling 38 features that very closely resemble those of file relay.
 This all happened long before iOS 7’s trust dialog, when you could give any hardware you plugged into full access to your device simply by plugging it in, whether it be a malicious charger, alarm clock or anything else.
 Other threat models that work here are people that you know (but don’t necessarily trust), or people that you don’t know who may target you.
 The threat model that everyone is paranoid about is the “complete stranger” scenario, stealing your locked device.
 This model does NOT work here, and is one of the big reasons I’ve been telling people not to panic from the get-go.
 Still, the others are quite plausible.
 The infosec community has maintained a level-headed, but serious posture with regards to this research; the only ones discounting it really are people approaching this from an IT perspective, and don’t understand threats, persistence, and the underlying technology we’re talking about.
 What does concern me the most is that Apple appears to be completely misleading about some of these (especially file relay), and not addressing the issues I raised on others.